 Most people know that calcium is needed for strong bones, but it’s also needed to help blood vessels and muscles contract and expand, to send messages through the nervous system, and to secrete hormones and enzymes.
 This is the most abundant mineral in your body and makes up 1%-2% of adult human body weight.
-Over 99% of it is stored in bones and teeth with the rest stored in blood, muscle, and other tissues.
+Over 99% of it is stored in bones and teeth with the rest stored in the blood, muscle, and other tissues.

-How much do you need to consume?
+How much calcium do you need to consume?

 |Age||Adequate Intake for Calcium|

 |0 to 6 months||*210 mg from breast milk 315 mg from the formula|

 |7 to 12 months||*270 mg from breast milk 335 mg from the formula|

 |9 to 13 years||1,300 mg|

 |14 to 18 years||1,300 mg|

 |19 to 50 years||1,000 mg|